j-schreiber/js-guideline-package-architecture/metadata-types/path-assistant.md

-# Recommendation
+# Organisation

-Only **unpackaged**.
+**UNPACKAGED**.

 # Considerations

 - Translations of path assistants are not yet supported by Metadata API.
-- Path assistants are regularly updated, because process instructions may change often.
+- The texts in path assistants are regularly updated and minor changes in help texts should not require package upgrades.
 - If the assistant references a standard value set (e.g. `CaseStatus`, `LeadStatus`), deployment is buggy.
-In many cases, the assistant cannot be deployed because of internal errors.
+In many situations, the assistant cannot be deployed because of internal errors.

 # Links